Search for Important Questions

 1. What is Ethics?
 Describe the objectives of ethics.

-2. Discuss the vision of human life.
+2. Discuss the classification of motivation.

 3. What do you mean by philosophy?
 Explain the principles and objectives of philosophy.